pablohpsilva/vuejs-component-style-guide/README.md

 ## Avoid `this.$parent`

 Vue.js supports nested components which have access to their parent context.
-Accessing context outside your vue component violates the [FIRST](https://addyosmani.com/first/) rule of [module based development](#module-based-development).
+Accessing context outside your vue component violates the [FIRST](https://addyosmani.com/first/) rule of [component based development](#module-based-development).
 Therefore you should **avoid using `this.$parent`**.

 ### Why?